mborges-pivotal/sone-iot/README.md

 * Standalone - This application talks directly to the particle.io cloud API.
 * Spring Cloud Data Flow Source module - this provides the ability to receive events from particle.io cloud API

+### Running the standalone application
+This application is a single page that can be run locally.
+Simply open the index.html page on your browser and the application will connect directly to the particle.io cloud using javascript.

+**Running on Pivotal Web Services**
+There are 2 files that help you deployed on PWS.
+The Staticfile is a marker file to tell PCF that you want to use the static buildpack.
+The manifest.yml provides the options for the cf push command.
+You may have to change the manifest.yml to avoid route conflicts.